dustinspecker/generator-ng-poly/README.md

 ```
 yo ng-poly
 [?]
 What is the app's name?
 [?]
+What host should the app run on?
+[?]
+Which port should the app run on?
+[?]
 What is the preferred markup language?
 [?]
 What is the preferred application scripting language?
 [?]
 Want to use Controller As syntax?